Abc-Arbitrage/Zebus/README.md

 And you're set !
 This is all the code you need to send an event from one machine to the other.
 If you want to read more about how the magic happens, have a look at the [wiki](https://github.com/Abc-Arbitrage/Zebus/wiki).
 Or if you want a more detailed walkthrough (what to reference, how to start the Bus...) visit the [Quick start](https://github.com/Abc-Arbitrage/Zebus/wiki/Quick-start) page.

-# Requirements

-On Windows, you will need to have [Microsoft Visual C++ 2017 Redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) installed in order to load the x86 or the x64 version of `libzmq` embedded in the project.

 # Release notes

 We try to stick to the [semantic versioning](http://semver.org/) principles and keep the [release notes](https://github.com/Abc-Arbitrage/Zebus/blob/master/RELEASE_NOTES.md) and [directory release notes](https://github.com/Abc-Arbitrage/Zebus/blob/master/RELEASE_NOTES_DIRECTORY.md) up to date.